shailu20aug/shailendra-chouhan/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on course on AIML from IIIT, Bangalore.
+- Would like to extend my sincere thanks to the course coordinator and all faculty members of the Institute.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [shailu20aug@gmail.com] - feel free to contact me!

 <!-- Optional -->